silvncr/watchword-dictionary/README.md

 ## Changelog

 > [!NOTE]
-> Development occurs on the Discord bot first, then the webapp is updated for parity.
+> Development occurs on the Discord bot first, then the webapp is updated for parity where necessary (some features may be missing).
 As such, only the Discord bot is version-tracked.

+0.5.x

+- Added `/info` command; gives information about the bot, links to this repo, etc.
+- Re-added unreleased commands: `/host` and `/versions`
+  - `/host` displays host information (for debugging purposes)
+  - `/versions` displays app and tool ("dependency") versions
+- Re-added `/coverage` command
+  - It's fun, I feel bad if it's not included

 0.4.x

-- Removed `/coverage` command for simplicity
+- ~~Removed `/coverage` command for simplicity~~
-  - From this point, the application should only contain functionality relating to the Watchword game
+  - ~~From this point, the application should only contain functionality relating to the Watchword game~~
-  - Any miscellaneous functionality (such as the former `/coverage`) will be moved to [utils](utils)
+  - ~~Any miscellaneous functionality (such as the former `/coverage`) will be moved to [utils](utils)~~

 <!--
 0.4.x - abandoned; converted to utils